AnoukSmet/Dog-Health-Tracker/README.md

 In order to be able to display the relevant logs of the dog, I have added 2 hidden fields on the form: user_id and dog_id.
 This information is also being stored in the database and through this, I'm able to display the logs of a specific dog from the user.
 Cancel button brings the user back to the dashboard as planned.
+Here we also encountered the same issue concerning the datepicker for which you can find the solution under [Bugs](#bugs).

 * **Result**
 Add log form for tracking purpose works as planned for various browsers and devices.